vmzcloud/Image_Compressor/Readme.md

 # 🖼️ Batch Image Compressor

 A powerful, client-side web application for compressing multiple images simultaneously with real-time preview and batch processing capabilities.
+Built with vanilla HTML, CSS, and JavaScript - no dependencies required.

 ## ✨ Features